Causal mediation analysis for longitudinal and survival data in continuous time using Bayesian non-parametric joint models: Abstract

 \section{Abstract}

 Observational cohort data is an important source of information for understanding the causal effects of treatments on survival and the degree to which these effects are mediated through changes in disease-related risk factors.
-However, these analyses are often complicated by irregular data collection intervals and the presence of longitudinal confounders and mediators.
+However, these analyses are often complicated by irregular data collection intervals, longitudinal mediators, and the need to account for longitudinal confounders.
 We propose a causal mediation framework that jointly models longitudinal exposures, confounders, mediators, and time-to-event outcomes as continuous functions of age.
-This framework for longitudinal covariate trajectories enables statistical inference even at ages where the subject's covariate measurements are unavailable.
+This framework for longitudinal risk factor trajectories enables statistical inference even at ages where the subject's risk factor measurements are unavailable.
 The observed data distribution in our framework is modeled using an enriched Dirichlet process mixture (EDPM) model.
-Using data from the Atherosclerosis Risk in Communities cohort study, we apply our methods to assess how medication---prescribed to target cardiovascular disease (CVD) risk factors---affects the time-to-CVD death.
+Using data from the Atherosclerosis Risk in Communities cohort study, we apply our methods to assess how medication prescribed to target cardiovascular disease (CVD) risk factors affects the time-to-CVD death.